-Byakuren is The Mentor, The Messiah and one of the nicest characters in a series of usually nice if overly bored strong people.
-In fan works her messianic nature is exxagerated to Incorruptible Pure Pureness or to The Ditz because she spend so long alone.
+Byakuren is The Mentor, All-Loving Hero and one of the nicest characters in a series of usually nice if overly bored strong people.
+In fan works her messianic nature is exaggerated to Incorruptible Pure Pureness or to The Ditz because she spend so long alone.
 Shou is always losing stuff, while Nazrin is always busy FINDING said stuff.

-Cirno actually is the most powerful fairy by Word Of God, but despite all fairies being The Ditz by default, she suffers the treatment of beating Ralph Wiggum in most works.
-Recently, some fan works have rectified this by making her an Idiot Hero but very likable and compassionate, which is ALSO different from her initial canon appearance, where she is a Creepy Child at best and outright malicious at worst.
+Cirno actually is the most powerful fairy by Word of God, but despite all fairies being The Ditz by default, she suffers the treatment of beating Ralph Wiggum in most works.
+Some fan works have rectified this by making her an Idiot Hero but very likable and compassionate, which is ALSO different from her initial canon appearance, where she is a Creepy Child at best and outright malicious at worst.

 Yuuka is a strange case, because she is often portrayed as a violent maniac who takes delight in torture and violence, but also has a tender side to those she likes.
-In canon, she's only violent towards people who disturb her flowers and is portrayed as a trolling woman who only fights because the heroines keep accusing her of being in the way/causing an incident, and has a soft side to her.
+In canon, her violent side was only seen in the PC-98 era, whose canonicity is disputed; in the Windows era, she's only violent towards people who disturb her flowers, being more interested in creeping them out instead of beating them, and mostly got into fights because the heroines keep accusing her of being in the way/causing an incident.

-Yukari is a schemer and controls Gensokyo, but is often asleep.
+Yukari is a schemer and controls Gensokyo, but is often asleep and is very weird, even by youkai standards, and loves trolling the hell out of Reimu and whoever crosses her path for giggles, while removing threats to whatever upsets the balance in Gensokyo.
 It's canon, but fanon either turns her into Deadpool or an Evil Overlord.